-- 6.5.
+- 6.4.
 Given the increasing risk and very low returns from short-term unsecured bank investments, the Fire and Rescue Authority aims to continue to hold investments that provide diversification through greater security and/or higher yielding asset classes.
-This is especially the case for the estimated funds that are available for longer-term investment. - 6.6.
-Approximately 57% of the Fire & Rescue Authority's investment balances as at 31 December 2021 was invested so that it was not subject to bail-in risk, as it was invested in Government investments, pooled property, equity and multi-asset funds, and secured bank bonds.
-Of the 43% of investment balances subject to bail-in risk, 50% was held in overnight money market funds which are subject to a reduced risk of bail-in due to the high level of diversification within these investments, 19% was held in overnight bank call accounts for liquidity purposes.
-In addition 24% was held in short term bank notice accounts providing a comparatively favourable rate of interest in exchange for a short notice period within the 100-day maximum recommended by Arlingclose and the remainder was invested in short term certificates of deposit which are saleable. - 6.7.
-Unfortunately, the availability of appropriate longer term investment opportunities has been reduced in comparison to previous years due to an uncertain economic market, very low interest rates and the local authority market has been much reduced due to the amount of funding that has been supplied to the sector from Central Government in relation to the pandemic. - 6.8.
+This is especially the case for the estimated funds that are available for longer-term investment. - 6.5.
+Approximately 45.3% of the Fire & Rescue Authority's investment balances as at 31 December 2022 was invested so that it was not subject to bail-in risk, as it was invested in Government investments, pooled property, equity and multi-asset funds, and secured bank bonds.
+Of the 54.7% of investment balances subject to bail-in risk, 70.7% was held in overnight money market funds which are subject to a reduced risk of bail-in due to the high level of diversification within these investments, 11.1% was held in overnight bank call accounts for liquidity purposes.
+The remainder was held in short term bank notice accounts and short term certificates of deposit which are saleable. - 6.6.
+Unfortunately, the availability of appropriate longer term investment opportunities has been reduced in comparison to previous years due to an uncertain economic market and the local authority market has been much reduced due to the amount of funding that has been supplied to the sector from Central Government. - 6.7.
 The Fire & Rescue Authority made a payment of £3.94m on 1 April 2020 to prepay its employer's LGPS pension contributions for three years.
-By making this payment in advance the Fire & Rescue Authority was able to generate an estimated saving of £0.26m over the period on its pension contributions.
+By making this payment in advance the Fire & Rescue Authority was able to generate an estimated saving of £0.26m over the period on its pension contributions. - 6.8.

-6.9.
 Further detail is provided at Annex B. This diversification represents a continuation of the strategy adopted in 2015/16.